Kissing Strangers: Music video

 Shortly after the song was released, the band posted a teaser of the music video on social media.
 The teaser is a behind-the-scenes exclusive look at the video production.

-The music video was released on May 12, 2017 via Vevo on DNCE's YouTube channel.
+The music video was released on May 12, 2017, via Vevo on DNCE's YouTube channel.
 It was directed by American music video director Marc Klasfeld, and included all DNCE members and Nicki Minaj.
 In the video, DNCE holds a house party.
 It starts with an innocent game of spin the bottle, then Nicki Minaj walks through the door, and is invited by Jonas to get up to the stage with him.
-She drops the microphone and grabbed Jonas by his collar, then puts her lips close to his lips.
+She drops the microphone and grabs Jonas by his collar, then puts her lips close to his lips.

 Live performances

 On May 8, 2017, DNCE made their major performance debut of "Kissing Strangers" at the 28th GLAAD Media Awards in New York City, alongside their 2016 song "Cake by the Ocean".
 "The GLAAD Media Awards is an incredible ceremony," Joe Jonas told Billboard magazine at the event.
 "To be part of something like this, and to play this song — to have fun and celebrate, that's what it's about."
 On May 16, 2017, the band performed the track in the elimination episode of The Voice, it ended with dozens of lip-shaped balloons falling down on the band.
 On July 6, 2017, DNCE performed the song at Univision's Premios Juventud 2017, the annual youth awards.
 It marks their first-ever performance on Spanish-language television.